A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws: Numerical Examples

 In this example, we consider Configuration 6 of the 2-D Riemann problems from \cite{Kurganov02} (see also \cite{Schulz93,Schulz93a,Zheng01}) with the following initial conditions:

 which are prescribed in the computational domain $[0,1]\times[0,1]$ subject to the free boundary conditions.

-We compute the numerical solution until the final time $t=1$ by the 1-Order, 2-Order, 3-Order, and 5-Order schemes on a uniform mesh with $\dx=\dy=1/600$ and plot the obtained results in Figure \ref{fig11b}, where one can see that the four low-dissipation schemes clearly outperform the HLL ones.
-At the same time, the low-dissipation schemes are capable of capturing more complicated vortex structures compared with the HLL scheme, which demonstrates higher resolution and lower numerical dissipation of the low-dissipation schemes.
+We compute the numerical solution until the final time $t=1$ by the 1-Order, 2-Order, 3-Order, and 5-Order schemes on a uniform mesh with $\dx=\dy=1/600$ and plot the obtained results in Figure \ref{fig11b}, where one can see that the four low-dissipation schemes produce more intricate vortex structures than the HLL schemes, consistently with their lower numerical dissipation.

-\subsubsection{Example 14---Kelvin-Helmholtz (KH) Instability}
+\subsubsection{Example 16---Kelvin-Helmholtz (KH) Instability}

 In this example, we study the KH instability taken from \cite{Fjordholm16,Panuelos20} (see also \cite{Feireisl21,CCHKL_22}).
 We take the following initial data:

 where $L$ is a smoothing parameter (we take $L=0.00625$), which corresponds to a thin shear interface with a perturbed vertical velocity field $v$ in the conducted simulations.
 The periodic boundary conditions are imposed on all four sides of the computational domain $[-0.5,0.5]\times[-0.5,0.5]$.